MAKE CHOICES THAT MATTER—AND STICK TO THEM

-Sharon Wood, the first person to call me “Coach,” demonstrated commitment on Mount Everest, becoming the first North American woman to summit—by a new route on the Tibetan side.
+Sharon Wood, the first person to call me “Coach,” showed commitment on Mount Everest, by becoming the first North American woman to summit—and by a new route on the Tibetan side.

 “Bruce’s coaching helped me navigate 25 years of a life I dared long for.
-His voice, insight and wisdom are part of the inner everyday language I used to climb Mount Everest, raise kids, pioneer a school, deliver over a thousand presentations, and take on courageous adventures.”Sharon Wood, 1st N. American Woman To Summit Everest
+His voice, insight and wisdom are part of the inner everyday language I used to climb Mount Everest, raise kids, pioneer a school, deliver over a thousand presentations, and take on courageous adventures.”Sharon Wood, Climber, Guide, Mother, Motivational Speaker

-W.H.
-Murray summed up the importance of commitment in this passage from his account of the 1950 Scottish Himalayan Expedition in The Story of Everest.*
+Mountaineer W.H.
+Murray summed up the importance of commitment — in climbing and everyday life — in his account of the 1950 Scottish Himalayan Expedition, in The Story of Everest.*

 “There is a difference between interest and commitment.
 When you’re interested in something, you do it only when it’s convenient.
-When you’re committed to something, you accept no excuses, only results.”Kenneth H. Blanchard
+When you’re committed to something, you accept no excuses, only results.”Kenneth H. Blanchard, Leadership Author

 “I was afraid to commit.
-I dabbled, but never jumped in fully—afraid I’d miss other opportunities.
+I dabbled, but never jumped in fully—fearing I’d miss other opportunities.
 Coaching helped me change.
 As I acted on my choices, my competence and confidence grew.
 I got clearer about what I wanted.
 I set up a landscaping business.
 I married my sweetie of many years.
 And I’m gonna be a Dad.
 Bam!
-Never been happier!”S.R.
+Never been happier.
+Oh, yeah, I got a boat!“S.R.
 Kaleff, Vancouver, BC